 - This form should only be used when the student is requesting that a transfer course equivalent be changed.
 A student or advisor wishing to substitute one course for another course in the degree program should submit a petition in Wolf Watch instead of completing this form.

-- A grade of ‘D’ cannot be awarded for ENGL 1101, ENGL 1102, courses designated as major courses or professional courses in education.
+- A grade of ‘D’ cannot be awarded for ENGL 1101, ENGL 1102, or if the degree program requires a minimum for transferability.